atombombers/CS-230/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

--What about the process of working through a design document did you find helpful when developing the code?
+- What about the process of working through a design document did you find helpful when developing the code?

    I found that taking time to explore different options early on was really helpful.
 Mapping out the possible directions and weighing what each one adds or takes away gave me a better understanding of the project.
    The hardest part was knowing when I'd explored enough and it was time to start building.